-Sami and Pasi discuss how our customers increase their employees productivity by 26% by making people happier.
-An increase in productivity by 26% means 1 hours per ticket is saved for end-users.
+Sami and Pasi discuss how our customers increase their employees' productivity by 26% by making people happier.
+An increase in productivity by 26% means 1 hour per ticket is saved for end-users.

 Pasi Nikkanen: Hey.
 Welcome to this episode of HappyToday podcast.
 Today we want to share some numbers from our Happiness Score report.
 And this is really about the impact that our customers have been able to make.
 So tell me, you analyzed this data with the customer success team, so what did you guys find?